marcanjoul/marcanjoul/README.md

 ## Featured Projects

-### House Price Predictor
+### Hit Predictor
-A Linear Regression Model built to predict prices of houses, used as a practice to start learning ML/AI.
+A Logistic Regression Model built to predict the probability of a song being a hit based on audio features
 \
-`Machine Learning` • `Linear Regression ` • `Jupyter Notebook` • `Scikit-Learn` • `Python`
+`Machine Learning` • `Logistic Regression ` • `Jupyter Notebook` • `Scikit-Learn` • `Python`

 ### NoteWeb (Python, AI)